goeiebook/creativelab/narrative.md

 ![the snippets panel][snippets]

 Now we're talking.
-Right-click &larr; Run.
+Right-click &rarr; Run.
 That's fun.
 I went wild, like a bull in a china shop, ignoring DRY and other rules of thumb.
 The code created arrays of shapes and colors.
 What did those handleIn/handleOut parameters do?
 Whatever it did, the result was interesting.
 Excessive and messy.
 I was proud of it.

 ![what a mess][mess]